plouc/puppet-nodejs/README.md

 install_dir defaults to $npm_local_dir (/opt/razor) if not specified.

-So, a shortest case to write the example above should be:
+So, a shortest way to write the previous example, is:

     nodejs::npm { 'express':
       version     => '2.5.9',
     }

-See define file for parameters description.
+See npm define file for parameters description.

 ## TESTING
 [![Build Status](https://travis-ci.org/netmanagers/puppet-nodejs.png?branch=master)](https://travis-ci.org/netmanagers/puppet-nodejs)